 The fine group exhibition of photography at Two Rooms, titled Portrait, is unified by character study and high quality.
 Firstly, Mark Adams is showing his unique recording of the tattooing of one of New Zealand's most individual artists, Tony Fomison.
 Other photographs show the extraordinary intensity of Fomison's gaze and the collections he landscapes surrounded himself with.

-Had We Lived is a re-working by Anne Noble of photographs taken of Robert Scott and the men who died with him in the Antarctic.
+is a re-working by Anne Noble of photographs taken of Robert Scott and the men who died with him in the Antarctic.
 The individual faces have been isolated and enlarged from a documentary group, then illuminated by backlight against a dark background.
 The results clothe each head with a strange aura.
 Even without knowledge of the history of these faces, a viewer would be moved by what are tragically doomed men.

 There is a different confrontation in Frank Schwere's portrait of a family: mother, sire and calf of thoroughbred Angus cattle.
 The cow and calf are rather domesticated by ear tags.
 The head of the bull is seen side-on and close up so we are the object of the gaze of a fierce brown eye and aware of the hide covering vast shoulders of beef.
 It is a compelling confrontation.